 Following the hydraulic analysis, the model results were then imported into the HEC-RAS RAS Mapper tool to map floodplain boundaries for the model extent.
-This tool uses a routine that develops water surface elevation grids based on the 5-foot cell size DEM from Section 2.1.
+This tool uses a routine that develops water surface elevation grids based on the elevation datasource.
 For this BLE analysis, mapping results were developed for seven (7) events.
-These events were the 10-, 4-, 2-, 1-, 0.2-percent-events and the 1-percent-minus and 1-percent plus boundaries.
+These events were the 10-, 4-, 2-, 1-, 0.2- percent-events and the 1-percent-minus and 1-percent plus boundaries.